 While we might not have the technology to sleep in a real zero gravity chamber yet, changing your sleeping posture to the “zero-gravity” position with an adjustable bed could be an excellent place to start in correcting a variety of sleep issues.

-First popularized by NASA as a low-pressure position for astronauts to assume during take-off, the zero-gravity sleep position could allow you to fall asleep faster and stay in a deep slumber longer.
+First popularized by NASA as a low-pressure position for astronauts to assume during take-off, the zero-gravity sleep position allows you to fall asleep faster and stay in a deep slumber longer.
 Better yet, the only tools you’ll need are an adjustable bed frame, a protractor, and a flexible mattress.

 Read on to learn how to sleep in zero gravity on an adjustable bed and why this position could benefit your sleep quality.